Considering adoption brings so many questions and concerns. And a very common question is, how do you adopt a newborn baby quickly?

 Is your partner on the same page with the adoption decision?
 Having concerns about the adoption process is normal and to be expected.

-Are you wanting to adoption as a single parent?
+Are you wanting to adopt as a single parent?
 If so, you are not alone.
 Many single parents adopt children and provide them with loving and stable homes.

 Gone are the days when it was an unspoken rule that if you planned on parenting a child, you would have a partner.